Macreall/FileWarden/README.md

 # FileWarden
 This lightweight WIN32 Application enhances any printer's scanning capabilities.
 With this tool you can go far beyond any default scanner settings:
-- ***Allows custom naming conventions for save paths and scanned documents giving you the ability to organize scans by any criteria desired,***
+- ***Allows custom naming conventions for save paths and scanned documents giving you the ability to organize scans by any criteria,***
 - ***Allows scanned documents to have unlimited save paths, rather than the default 1-4 a normal scanner would have,***
 - ***Allows a scanned document to be saved to multiple locations at once,***